MoyoM/WordGridSearch/README.md

 The model server side of the API is created in this code.
 The code addresses parametisation by N (Grid Size), x% (Word Density) and P (Orientation probabilities).

 The code structure is presented.
-More effort will be required to stepwise test and amke this work by implementinga Postman Client Server side.
+More effort will be required to stepwise test and amke this work by implementing a Postman Client Server side.

 Another note I had problems with importing my own modules into this module.
 I set a python path to one module.